 Aura, an expanded and rebranded live music and restaurant facility in downtown Portland, has opened to rave reviews.

-The facility is on a tight site footprint in the Historic District, the construction was completed while the facility, formerly known as Asylum, remained partially operational.
+The facility is on a tight site footprint in the Historic District.
+Construction was completed while the facility, formerly known as Asylum, remained partially operational.

 The existing 1960s building footprint was expanded horizontally and vertically resulting in a total area of 24,500 SF, and doubling the concert occupancy to 1,000.
 The expansion and renovation has increased capacity, improved stage sightlines, and upgraded accessibility and safety.
 The design includes a new accessible entry and elevator which services the basement, event spaces, stage, and new balcony level.